Lepton flavor violating decays $l_j\rightarrow l_i \gamma\gamma$: formulation

 Here:

 In order to obtain the branching ratio, we derive the three-body decay (Fig.\ref {N2}) by defining $p_i+q_j=p_{ij}$, $p_{ij}^2=m_{ij}^2$.
-The total energy is $E$, the momentums of the three decaying particles are in the same plane and their relative directions are fixed.
+With total energy $E$, the momentums of the three final state particles are in the same plane and their relative directions are fixed.
 Let their Euler angles be $(\alpha, \beta, \gamma)$ to determine the final system with respect to the initial orientation of the particles, we obtain:

-if the decaying particle is a scalar or we average over its spin state, then the integration in terms of the equation:
+If the decaying particle is a scalar or we average over its spin state, then the integration in terms of the equation is: